-Zone 2 - Firearms, pre-charged pneumatic air guns, archery equipment (including crossbows), traps, cable devices (snares), pursuing with dogs - Opens: November 22 - Closes: March 15, 2022
+Zone 2 - Firearms, pre-charged pneumatic air guns, archery equipment (including crossbows), traps, cable devices (snares), pursuing with dogs - Opens: November 27 - Closes: March 15

 The limit is one bobcat per person.
-Harvesters must contact the local game warden or Department field office to report their harvest within 12 hours and make arrangements to have the bobcat tagged.
+Trappers must contact the local game warden or Department field office or register online to report their harvest within 12 hours and make arrangements to have the bobcat tagged.
 Harvest may be no more than 8 bobcats in Zone 2.
 Once the harvest limit of 8 bobcats is reached, the season will close immediately.
 The Department will inform the public of this closure through the media.
+Bobcats taken by USDA Wildlife Services, the Department, private landowners in defense of livestock or personal property, road-killed, taken for human safety issues and those taken on Indian land will not count against any harvest limit.